Krule6/BO2-EE-RESOURCES/README.md

 ### Die Rise - Mahjong Tile Solver

-- A simple and interactive Mahjong Tile Solver.
+- A simple and interactive Mahjong Tile Solver

 - Interactive tracker to record the mahjong tiles corresponding direction/number and see possible combinations